SLVC-DIDA: Signature-less Verifiable Credential-based Issuer-hiding and Multi-party Authentication for Decentralized Identity: Conclusion

 \section{Conclusion}

-In this paper we have proposed SLVC-DIDA, the first DID multi-party authentication scheme that implements signature-less VC-based PIH.
+In this paper we have proposed SLVC-DIDA, the first issuer-hiding and privacy-preserving DID authentication scheme that implements signature-less VC.
 SLVC-DIDA uses the hash value of nonce to establish a link between VCs and the issuers, and substitutes the signature key in PKI with a ZKP of the issuer's legitimate qualifications.
-Our scheme facilitates the issuance of universal signature-less VCs, independent of infrastructure such as bulletin boards.
-Furthermore, SLVC-DIDA ensures PIH by maintaining zero-knowledge and correctness during dynamic updates to the issuer set through the integration of ZKP-RSA accumulator and ZK-MultiSwap.
-A Merkle SNARK-based VC list is stored on the blockchain, so that VCs' privacy is protected while enabling the public verifiability of DIDs and VCs.
-In comparisons to other DID methods, experiment results have demonstrated that the proposed SLVC-DIDA performs more practical and effective in multi-party authentication of DID.
+Furthermore, SLVC-DIDA ensures issuer-hiding by maintaining zero-knowledge and correctness during VC issuance and verification through ZKP with Merkle accumulator.
+A Merkle SNARK-based VC list is stored on the blockchain, enabling the public verifiability of DIDs and VCs.